dowusubekoe-dev/aws-course_k21-academy/README.md

 * Application
 * Database

+### AWS Marketplace
-AWS Marketplace is a digital catalog that includes thousands of software listings from independent software vendors.
+Is a digital catalog that includes thousands of software listings from independent software vendors.
 ￼